MaghsoodSalimi/STORM/README.md

 - Connection established with Trafikverket’s API ([https://data.trafikverket.se/](https://data.trafikverket.se/))
 - Queried and retrieved train announcement data in JSON/XML format
 - Parsed and transformed the data into structured tables
 - Exported the processed data as CSV files into the `data` folder for validation and further use
+- Visualizing data using python libraries

 This step helps in understanding the API structure and the details of train schedules, delays, and statuses.